projectshift/shift-boiler/README.md

 ## Versioning

-We loosely follow [semver](https://semver.org/) except we did not have a major release yet to indicate the fact that the is still not entirely production ready.
-We however did successfully used it in production on multiple occasions for webapps and apis.
+We loosely follow [semver](https://semver.org/) except we did not have a major release yet to indicate the fact that boiler is still not entirely production ready. however we did successfully used it in production on multiple occasions for webapps and apis.
 Just remember to freeze your boiler version in requirements file and expect minor versions to introduce breaking changes.